davidgasquez/handbook/Writing.md

 - Don't fully think through your ideas before writing.
 It's inefficient.
 The best way to think is by writing.
 It compels your brain to connect the dots.
 [Write whatever helps you think better](https://twitter.com/eugeneyan/status/1256828197410201601).
 - [Don’t try to _persuade_ people that the idea is true/good.
 Instead, try to accurately _describe_ where the idea came from, the path which led _you_ to think it’s true/plausible/worth a look.
 In the process, you’ll probably convey your own actual level of uncertainty, which is exactly the right thing to do.](https://www.lesswrong.com/posts/Psr9tnQFuEXiuqGcR/how-to-write-quickly-while-maintaining-epistemic-rigor)
 - Separate the processes of creation from improving. **You can't write and edit**.
 Write the first draft fast, then iterate on it editing things.
 Much of this editing will be cutting, and that makes simple writing even simpler.
+- Beware of "this".
+Scan your words for words like "this" or "that", and when in doubt about clarity, replace them with whatever their intended antecedents are.
 - You can use tools like [Hemingway](http://www.hemingwayapp.com/) or [Ludwig](https://ludwig.guru/) to improve.
 - When writing tutorials or guides, use the second-person and describe actions to a user.
 These types of content talks to people when humans can't.
 [Technical documentation follows the same rules than normal writing](https://developers.google.com/tech-writing/one).
 	- [Make it fun](https://davnicwil.com/tips-for-making-writing-more-fun/)!